ynput/ayon-documentation/website/docs/admin_server_bundles_and_addons.md

 You can install addons to your AYON server in a few ways:
 1. **Using Addon Market:** Search for addon releases and choose which one to install.
 Check out the [Addon Market](admin_server_market.md#market-addons) for more details.
 2. **Upload Addon `.zip` Packages:** Use the **Upload Addons** option on the [Addons](#addons-tab) or [Bundles](#bundles-tab) tab.
 This is usually for creating `.zip` packages for addons that aren't released yet, GitHub pull requests, or packages shared within the community.
-For more information, see [How to Test Addons in Active Development on GitHub | Yn Forums](https://community.ynput.io/t/how-to-test-addons-in-active-development-on-github/2203).
+For more information, see [How to Test Addons in Active Development on GitHub | Ynput Forums](https://community.ynput.io/t/how-to-test-addons-in-active-development-on-github/2203).

 :::info Add Installed Addons to Your Pipeline

 To add addons to your pipeline, [create a bundle](#create-a-bundle) and include or update the desired addons in it.
-Assign a pipeline mode to the bundle.
+Assign a [pipeline mode](#pipeline-modes) to the bundle.
 More details about bundles and how to create them are in the next section.
 :::

 ## Bundles